Harishmitha25/exchange-bridge-idux/README.md

 # 🎨 Exchange Bridge – IDUX Coursework Design Portfolio

+This repository contains the design portfolio submitted as part of **Coursework 1** for the **CO7223: Interaction Design and User Experience (ID&UX)** module at the University of Leicester.

 The aim was to design a prototype system that **enhances User Interaction and Experience (UX)** using interaction design principles and user-centered thinking.

 ---